Talent

 Justin Hartley

-Award-winning actor, producer and director Justin Hartley is starring in and executive producing CBS’ drama series TRACKER.
-Based on the bestselling novel The Never Game by Jeffery Deaver, TRACKER follows lone-wolf survivalist Colter Shaw.
-The project hails from Hartley’s production company, ChangeUp Productions, which inked an overall pod deal with 20th Television in 2019.
+Award-winning actor, producer and director Justin Hartley stars in and executive produces CBS’ hit drama TRACKER, the #1 series on television for the second season in a row.
+The project hails from his production company, ChangeUp Productions, which inked an overall pod deal with 20th Television in 2019.
+In 2025, Hartley signed a new multi-year first look deal with the studio.
+Under the deal, ChangeUp will continue to develop and produce original, character-driven content across broadcast, cable, streaming and film.